Photios I of Constantinople: Other works

 The Lexicon (Λέξεων Συναγωγή), published later than the Bibliotheca, was probably in the main the work of some of his pupils.
 It was intended as a book of reference to facilitate the reading of old classical and sacred authors, whose language and vocabulary were out of date.
 For a long time, the only manuscripts of the Lexicon were the Codex Galeanus, which passed into the library of Trinity College, Cambridge and Berolinensis grace., 22 October, both of which were incomplete.
 But in 1959, Linos Politis of the University of Thessaloniki discovered a complete manuscript, codex Zavordensis 95, in the Zavorda Monastery (Greek: Ζάβορδα) in Grevena, Greece, where it still resides.

 His most important theological work is the Amphilochia, a collection of some 300 questions and answers on difficult points in Scripture, addressed to Amphilochius, archbishop of Cyzicus.
 Other similar works are his treatise in four books against the Manichaeans and Paulicians, and his controversy with the Latins on the Procession of the Holy Spirit.
 Photius also addressed a long letter of theological advice to the newly converted Boris I of Bulgaria.
 Numerous other Epistles also survive.

 Photios I is also the writer of two "mirrors of princes", addressed to Boris-Michael of Bulgaria (Epistula 1, ed.
 Terzaghi) and to Leo VI the Wise (Admonitory Chapters of Basil I).

-Photios I's epitome of Philostorgius' Church History is the principal source for the work, which is now lost.
+Photios I's epitome of Philostorgius's Church History is the principal source for the work, which is now lost.

-The first English translation, by Holy Transfiguration Monastery, of the "Mystagogy of the Holy Spirit" by Photios was published in 1983.
+The first English translation, by the Holy Transfiguration Monastery, of the Mystagogy of the Holy Spirit by Photios was published in 1983.
 Another translation was published in 1987 with a preface by Archimandrite (now Archbishop) Chrysostomos of Etna.